Rotator Cuff Surgery - My Experience

 After six weeks you begin using your muscles slowly with guidance from the therapist, and you no longer have to wear the sling.
-In my instance I am in my 8th week of active exercise at therapy, which will soon continue at home.
-I use an ice pack that is designed to fit my shoulder following the exercise, which helps to relieve the pain.
+In my instance I am in my 8th week of active exercise in therapy, which will soon continue at home.
+I use an ice pack that is designed to fit my shoulder following the exercise.
+It helps to relieve the pain.
 Sleeping has been particularly difficult, but it is improving.

 Physical Therapy After Rotator Cuff Repair Surgery

 Preparation for Surgery – (Two Weeks Before)

 - Prior to surgery it is a good idea to not smoke for two weeks or quit if possible.

 - Stop taking aspirin, ibuprofen or other anti-inflammatory medication

 - Ask your physician which drugs to take the day of surgery

 - Let you physician know if you consume more than two alcoholic beverages a day as this might affect anesthesia